-BMC expressed an unqualified opinion that costs claimed by MCI on in-scope contracts and subcontracts for FY 2018 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
+BMC expressed an unqualified opinion that costs claimed by J&A on in-scope contracts and subcontracts for FY 2018 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
 BMC's examination did not disclose any findings that are required to be reported under Government Auditing Standards.
 BMC did not question any indirect costs or rates or any direct costs.